bobgrant04/beebyams/README.md

 Magic - Usage <fsp> (<dno>/<dsp>) (<drv>)

 a program for analysing program to accertain type does some magic byte checks via embedded look up tables. sets E% for exe address and L% for load.  will do some rudamentry PAGE=&E00 checks for basic programs

 Alter - Usage <fsp> (<dno>/<dsp>) (<drv>)
 used for executing results of magic or in the future process

 P.Process -
 SLOW programm consumes TAB deliminated files.
-  A number of switches are available:- sort publisher requires 2 pass, verify used  to clean TAB deliminated files. generates a number of catdat files which will be in the order of the TAB deliminated files,
+  A number of switches are available:- verify files set file cat details (usesmagic and alter) sort publisher requires 2 pass, verify used  to clean TAB deliminated files. generates a number of catdat files which will be in the order of the TAB deliminated files,